ufal/npfl129/exam/questions.md

   examples on how these theoretical frameworks can be applied in machine learning ethics.
 [10]

-- List few examples of potential ethical problems related to data collection.
+- List a few examples of potential ethical problems related to data collection.
 [5]

-- List few examples of potential ethical problems that can originate in model evaluation.
+- List a few examples of potential ethical problems that can originate in model evaluation.
 [5]